syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ![](Grouping_images/Grouping_img4.png)

 ## Grouping by ignoring case sensitivity
-Group the items by ignoring case sensitivity using the `KeySelector` property in the `GroupDescriptor`.
+Group the items by ignoring case sensitivity using the [KeySelector](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.WinForms~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property in the [GroupDescriptor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.WinForms~Syncfusion.DataSource.GroupDescriptor.html).
 While returning the KeySelector, convert the required property name in the data model to group either as upper or lower case.
 The items will be grouped based on the KeySelector with returned case sensitive.

 {% tabs %}
 {% highlight c# %}